 Ideas, recommendations, and actions for expanding managed livestock grazing to build a more just food system.

 Midwest farmers and members of the managed grazing community are working toward a future in which the food system supports community and environmental well-being.
-Grassland 2.0 has recently produced a report and a series of briefs that synthesize recommendations from nearly 130 people in the sustainable agriculture community on how to create a ‘just transition’ in agriculture.
+Grassland 2.0 produced a report and a series of briefs that synthesize recommendations from nearly 130 people in the sustainable agriculture community on how to create a ‘just transition’ in agriculture.

 A just transition would enable those who work in agriculture and food systems to regain control over agricultural land, markets, and institutions; address inequities in the distribution of power and resources; and support healthy environments, communities, and livelihoods.